In this vanilla lemonade, the vanilla rounds out the tartness of the lemon and is an amazing classy twist to regular old lemonade.

 In the meantime I juiced about 8 lemons or about a cup to a cup and a half of juice and strained the juice in a mesh strainer to catch the pulp and seeds.

-I didn’t have a bowl or pitcher large enough to do it all in one big batch so I split the 8-10 cups of water, the lemon juice and the syrup evenly among two large pitchers and gave them a good stir.
+Because I didn’t have a bowl or pitcher large enough to do it all in one big batch.
+So I split the 8-10 cups of water, the lemon juice and the syrup evenly among two large pitchers and gave them a good stir.

-In the pitcher that I was going to serve the vanilla lemonade, I added a few slices of lemon… you might want to pick out any seeds you find in the slices.
+Into a serving pitcher add a few slices of lemon.
+It might be a good idea to pick out any seeds you find in the slices.

 It really smells heavenly!

 The vanilla rounds out the tartness of the lemon which is an amazing classy twist to regular old lemonade.
-Now all I need is the entire Shades of Grey series, some bon bons and then my summer is ready to begin.
+Now all I need is the entire Shades of Grey series.
+And maybe some bon bons and then my summer is ready to begin.
 Like ASAP.

 Thank you Kristen for sending me you’re recipe!
 I enjoyed it until the last drop!